Unlawful stop & search

 Stop and search refers to the police practice that lets the police stop and search individuals they suspect are carrying prohibited items or have been involved in criminal activity.

-Here’s some key points regarding stop and search rules:
+Key points regarding stop and search rules

 • The police must have a reasonable suspicion that an individual is involved in criminal activity, or they are in possession of prohibited items such as drugs, weapons, stolen property, or items that could be used for criminal purposes.